PuerkitoBio/gocrawl/README.md

         2. It must have a `http/https` scheme
         3. It must have the same host if the `SameHostOnly` flag is set

     *The selector is optional*, if none is provided, the 3 rules above are applied, and the link is visited only once (if the is visited flag is true, it is not visited again).
+The selector function is called from the Crawler, which means it can *potentially* block all workers if it is too slow (see the `push` channel in the code - it is a buffered channel, but if the selector is *very* slow it could still be a problem).
+Make sure this function is fast if you care about performance (i.e. regular expressions pre-compiled and cached, DB caching outside the function, etc.).

 *    **Fetcher** : The Fetcher interface defines only one method, `Fetch(u *url.URL, userAgent string) (*http.Response, error)`.
-If no custom fetcher is specified, a default fetcher is used which uses the default `net/http.Client` to fetch the pages.
+If no custom fetcher is specified, a default fetcher is used which uses the default `http.Client` to fetch the pages.
 It will automatically follow redirects up to 10 times (see the [net/http doc for Client struct][netclient]).

 *    **Logger** : An instance of Go's built-in `*log.Logger` type.
 It can be created by calling `log.New()`.
 By default, a logger that prints to the standard output is used.